 Best Time to See Wildlife in Iceland

-You can see many breeds of whales all year round of the coasts of Iceland, but book a whale watching trip in summer for your best chance of seeing ocean wildlife.
-You can actually see quite a lot of wildlife all year round in Iceland, including reindeer, arctic foxes, seals, dolphins and porpoises.
+You can see many breeds of whales all year round on the coasts of Iceland, but book a whale watching trip in summer for your best chance of seeing ocean wildlife.
+You can actually see quite a lot of wildlife all year round in Iceland, including reindeer, arctic foxes, seals, dolphins, and porpoises.

 In early spring you may spot nesting seabirds and from spring into summer you can marvel at one of the world’s largest puffin colonies.
 Amazing fact – 60% of the world’s puffins nest in Iceland.
 That’s a whopping 8 to 10 million puffins each year!